-We made a materiality assessment during the year based on the results of the previous year's materiality assessment.
+We made a materiality assessment during FY2019 based on the results of the previous year's materiality assessment.
 Factors that were deemed material last year were reviewed to ensure their relevance.
-Materiality review will be conducted annually, incorporating inputs from the stakeholder engagements.
+A materiality review will be conducted annually, incorporating inputs from the stakeholder engagements.